Is Fermenting A Chemical Change

 • Formation of new substances: The appearance of new molecules, such as ethanol, lactic acid, or other organic acids, gases, and other byproducts, demonstrates that the chemical composition has changed.

 • Change in properties: The fermented product has different properties than the original substrate.
-For instance, milk changes from sweet to sour, grapes transform from sweet juice to alcoholic wine, and cabbage becomes acidic sauerkraut.
+Take this case: milk changes from sweet to sour, grapes transform from sweet juice to alcoholic wine, and cabbage becomes acidic sauerkraut.
 These changes reflect alterations in chemical composition.

 • Irreversibility: The fermentation process is typically irreversible; it's very difficult to revert the fermented product back to its original state.
 This irreversibility is a characteristic of chemical changes.